VysePresident/MafiaBot2/README.md

 [implemented] - Allow player swaps mid-game

+GEO (June 26 2023) Listed:

+[implemented] Fixed bug where changedaylength command would not change the length of the current day.

 GEO (June 25 2023) Listed:

 [implemented] Bot now uses dashes for the "start of day" count consistent with all other vote counts.